Daily Delight

 Hope loves being outside, and her family enjoys traveling around the southeast in their RV.
 As an Enneagram 7, Hope has many random passions and interests, including but not limited to Coke Icees, clean sketch comedy, dip pen calligraphy, group fitness classes, theology, home birth, spaetzle, urbanism, bullet journaling, curricula-making, and much more.
 Domesticity is not her greatest strength, and her home is very messy, but being placed in roles that don't come naturally has been a major way that God is sanctifying her.

-She posts encouragement on Instagram @called.beloved.kept and writes when she can at CalledBelovedKept.com!
+She posts encouragement on Instagram @called.beloved.kept and write s when she can at CalledBelovedKept.com!